There are so many things to do in Chicago, it’s hard to know where to start.

 Take a gander at some of our favorites below, and start planning how you’re going to enjoy this incredible, vibrant, exciting city.
 You’ll find Chicago’s most popular attractions, as well as some places that are off the beaten path.

-Related: what to do in Chicago for free
+Related: things to do in Chicago on a budget

 Things To Do in Chicago

 We may be in the Second City, but Chicago attractions are second to none!
-We’ve got a tasty Chicago Riverwalk, two observatories (soon to be three), and the epic Lakefront Path, just to name a few.
+We’ve got a tasty Chicago Riverwalk, two observatories, and the epic Lakefront Path, just to name a few.

 Related: check out Chicago’s most popular attractions